tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - Shielding

+### Q: In Magic: The Gathering, what was a tribute card to Jamie Wakefield's late wife Marilyn, who loved horses?
+- **Correct Answer:** Timbermare
+- Loyal Pegasus
+- Vryn Wingmare
+- Sungrace Pegasus

 ### Q: In Magic: The Gathering, which of the following was the first publicly released foil card?
 - **Correct Answer:** Lightning Dragon
 - Revenant